nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * `add n/TechCompany j/Software Engineer` : Adds an application for the `Software Engineer` role at `TechCompany`.

-    * `list` : Shows all the internships that the user has applied.
+    * `list` : Displays all the internships that the user has applied for.

-    * `delete 2` : Deletes the 2nd internship application in the list of applications.
+    * `delete 2` : Deletes the second internship application in the list of applications.

     * `find TechCompany` : Searches for all application with `COMPANY_NAME` and/or `JOB_TITLE` as `Google`

     * `edit_status 2 s/PENDING` : Changes the status of the 2nd application in the applications list to `Pending offer`.

-    * `exit` : Exits the app.
+    * `exit` : Exits the application.

 6. Refer to the [Features](#features) below for details of each command.